 MDT works with local jurisdictions on an ongoing basis in developing transportation plans, corridor plans, and providing training, assistance, and technical support to encourage land use planning and access management decisions that complement operations of the transportation system.
-Most action items are ongoing business practices with one completed action of developing a tool kit for local governments.
+Most action items are ongoing business practices.